Q1. What would be the electron dot structure of carbon dioxide, which has the formula CO2?

 Are structural isomers possible for bromopentane?

-Yes the structural isomers of bromopentane are possible by both changing the position of bromine and branching in the parent carbon chain.
+Yes, the structural isomers of bromopentane are possible by changing the bromine position and branching in the parent carbon chain.

 (ii) Methanal (formaldehyde)

 Q1.
 Why is the conversion of ethanol to ethanoic acid an oxidation reaction?

 Since the conversion of ethanol to ethanoic acid involves the addition of oxygen to ethanol, therefore it is an oxidation reaction.

 Q2.
 A mixture of oxygen and ethyne is burnt for welding.
 Can you tell why a mixture of ethyne and air is not used?

 Q2.
 What are oxidising agents?
 Give an example.

 Ans: Those substances that give oxygen or replace hydrogen on reaction with other compounds are known as oxidising agents, such as potassium permanganate (KMnO4).

 Q2.
 People use a variety of methods to wash clothes.
 Usually, after adding the soap, they 'beat' the clothes on a stone, or beat it with a paddle, scrub with a brush, or the mixture is agitated in a washing machine.
 Why is agitation necessary to get clean clothes?